 Great Food in Somerville

 Somerville has a fantastic dining scene, worth going into in its own right.
 There are too many great options to list them all here, so consider this an appetizer rather than the main course.
 Sarma’s Turkish meyhanes (tavern)-inspired small plates provide fantastic Mediterranean and Balkan dishes.
 From the seven-layer hummus complete with falafel crackers, to the harissa barbecue duck, to the roving off-menu options, it’s a dining experience.
 Inside the Areonaut Brewery (did we mention that this place loves its craft beer?), you’ll find Tasting Counter: a 20-seat, nine-course dinner experience (or a three-course lunch, if you prefer).
-While it probably won’t become a frequent haunt, there are few better ways to celebrate passing a difficult class.
+While it probably won’t become a frequent haunt, it is definitely worth checking out.
+Finally, there are few better ways to celebrate passing a difficult class, than going to Rebel Rebel.
+It is the natural wine bar of your dreams, a cozy spot where you are always guaranteed a great glass of wine.
+They do not have a full menu, but they have delicious snacks (of the olives and cheese variety).

 Should I Move To Somerville?